daviddatthanh/Python-for-Data-Analysis/README.md

 plt.show()
 ```
 ![most desired skills](3_Project\Images\Desired_high_paying_skills.png)

-*This chart shows the percentage of mentions for the most common skills required for high-paying data roles in the US.*
+*Fig.3 Chart shows the percentage of mentions for the most common skills required for high-paying data roles in the US.*

-The chart offers a comprehensive look at the skills needed for various data roles.
+Fig. 3 offers a comprehensive look at the skills needed for various data roles.
 It highlights the importance of a strong foundation in Python and SQL while also emphasizing the need for specialization in areas like data engineering and machine learning.

 For aspiring data professionals, this analysis suggests: